Best Push Notification Services to Engage Your Audience

 It also tackles things like SMS messages, email, and mobile wallets.
 While the predictive analytics and AI optimization are attractive features to have, this kind of service comes with a price.

-Airship is aimed at enterprise customers, and if you go with them as your push notification provider, you’ll never feel like your short of features to use.
+Airship is aimed at enterprise customers, and if you go with them as your push notification provider, you'll never feel like you're short of features to use.

 Catapush is a simple delivery API allowing you to send push notifications relating to your web app.
 It's designed to be ideal for sending data-driven, transactional notifications based on user activity on your site or app.